-This policy applies to all members of Touro, including students, faculty, and administrators as well as third parties (including, but not limited to, vendors, invitees, etc.).
+This policy applies to all members of HTC, including students, faculty, and administrators as well as third-parties (including, but not limited to, vendors, invitees, etc.).
+This policy applies to events that occur on-campus, off-campus, and on study abroad.
 Information and/or training regarding this policy are available to students, faculty, and staff.
-I
+In addition, information about this policy will be available on HTC's website.

-For more details surrounding the Sexual Misconduct Policy please see: https://www.touro.edu/sexual-misconduct-policy/
+For more details surrounding the Sexual Misconduct Policy please see: https://illinois.touro.edu/sexual-misconduct-policy/